MercersKitchen/Website-Mentoring/README.md

 - Build a Webpage: Title, Image, Text
 - Add More advanced skills: .gif, YouTube,
 - Build Website
-- Use Online Services
+- Use Online Services, like GitHub
-- Build Webserver and Maintain Web Documents
+- Build Webserver and Maintain Web Documents, using EPS IT INfrastrucutre

 ## To Do Lists